Goss Stadium at Coleman Field: History

 In May 2008, the Goss Stadium expansion project which consisted of extending the stadium down the 1st and 3rd baselines, was completed.
 This expansion raised the capacity from 2,000 to 3,248 spectators.
 The Omaha Room, a suite overlooking the field along the first base line, was built during the expansion project.
-An academic center as well as the Oregon State Baseball Hall of Fame area celebrating its rich baseball history were also added and are housed underneath the Omaha Room suite.
+An academic center as well as the Oregon State Baseball Hall of Fame area were also added and are housed underneath the Omaha Room suite.

 The official stadium capacity is currently at 3,587.
 In the 2013 season, home games averaged 2,676 fans per game (24th best among Division I baseball programs) as the Beavers tied an all-time season best 27–5 record at home.

 In 2014, former Oregon State center fielder and MLB All-Star, Jacoby Ellsbury, donated $1 million as part of a $3 million renovation project.
 Construction was completed in February 2015 adding a beer garden standing deck for fans above a new home team locker room.
 Also in the winter of 2015, new FieldTurf was installed that covered the entire field, from the backstop to the outfield fence, removing the last remaining natural turf from Coleman Field.
 The only natural surface remaining was the dirt pitchers mound.

 Prior to the start of the 2016 season, the existing scoreboard was removed to accommodate the upgrade which will replace all existing scoreboard elements with one large LED videoboard that is projected to be twice as large from its predecessor.

-The facility has hosted 11 NCAA Regional Tournaments (1952, 1963, 2005, 2006, 2011, 2013, 2014, 2017, 2018, 2019, 2022), as well as 7 NCAA Super-Regional Tournaments (2005, 2006, 2007, 2013, 2017, 2018, 2022).
-As of 2015, Oregon State has posted an impressive mark of 25–8 in postseason games at Goss Stadium at Coleman Field.
+The facility has hosted 13 NCAA Regional Tournaments (1952, 1963, 2005, 2006, 2011, 2013, 2014, 2017, 2018, 2019, 2022, 2024, 2025), as well as 8 NCAA Super-Regional Tournaments (2005, 2006, 2007, 2013, 2017, 2018, 2022, 2025).
+As of 2025, Oregon State has posted a mark of 46–12 in postseason games at Goss Stadium at Coleman Field.

 Facility

 Opened over a century ago, Coleman Field is located near the center of campus and is the oldest continuous ballpark in the nation.
+The south end is bordered by SW Washington Way, with Dixon Recreation Center to the west, McAlexander Fieldhouse to the east, and several academic halls to the north.

 The playing field has an unorthodox alignment, with the batter and catcher facing southeast, resulting in difficult visual conditions for the fielders on the left side of the diamond for games played near sunset.
 (The recommended orientation of a baseball diamond is east-northeast.)
 The field's elevation is approximately 240 ft above sea level.

-Since 2007, the stadium is the home field of the Corvallis Knights of the West Coast League, a collegiate summer league.
+Since 2007, the stadium is the home field of the Corvallis Knights of the West Coast League, a collegiate wood bat summer league.